David King (graphic designer)

 David King (30 April 1943 – 11 May 2016) was a British graphic designer, design historian, and writer, who assembled one of the largest collections of Soviet graphics and photographs.
 From this collection, he created a series of books covering the history of the Russian Revolution and its associated art and propaganda.
 In addition to Soviet-era photographs, posters, and other materials, his collection included items related to the Spanish Civil War, Maoist China, the Weimar Republic, and American labour organizations.
-King, a "leftist with Trotskyist leanings", in particular collected photographs and ephemera related to Leon Trotsky, who was extensively doctored out of revolutionary photographs and records under Josef Stalin's regime.
+King, a "leftist with Trotskyist leanings", in particular collected photographs and ephemera related to Leon Trotsky, who was extensively doctored out of revolutionary photographs and records under Joseph Stalin's regime.

 King worked at The Sunday Times Magazine as a designer and art editor.
 His design work also extended to album covers for artists like Jimi Hendrix; book covers radical and progressive publishers, including Allison and Busby and Earthscan Publications; and graphics for political causes he supported, such as the Anti-Apartheid Movement.
 He is the creator of the Anti-Nazi League's red-and-yellow logo.
 King described his work as an attempt "to create a visual style for the left."

 Early life and education

-King was born in 1943 in Isleworth Hundred, Middlesex.
+King was born in 1943 in Isleworth.
 His father Stanley was a bank manager.
 The family lived in northwest London, in South Kenton and then in Northwood.
+(Note: Poynor, pp. 20.)

 King attended University College School, then studied typography at the London School of Printing and Graphic Arts (now the London College of Communication), (Note: Poynor, pp. 20.) from which he graduated in 1963.
 He was taught by several notable designers, including Tom Eckersley, Richard Hollis and Robin Fior.
 Fior, who designed for the magazines Peace News and International Socialism, was a particularly strong influence.
 He introduced King to Soviet Constructivist revolutionary graphics and political art and to the work of John Heartfield, both important influences on King's later work as a designer and visual historian.
 Fior also introduced King to the typeface Franklin Gothic Bold, which King used extensively in his later designs.
 As a student, King assisted Fior with his poster work for the Campaign for Nuclear Disarmament (CND) and on the design of the magazine Peace News.
 (Note: Poynor, pp. 22–23.)